craigbuckler/optimalworks/src/pages/about/#index.md

 priority: 0.7
 ---

-OptimalWorks Ltd was founded by Craig and Claire Buckler in 2006.
-While we are primarily a technology company, our aim is to help organisations build their business.
+OptimalWorks Ltd is a UK company founded by Craig Buckler and Claire Buckler in 2006.
+We are primarily a technology company but our aim is to help organisations build their business.

 ## Craig Buckler: director and developer